albertomh/DepositDuck-api/README.md

 It contains:

 - the `common` module - mixins to help build base models and tables elsewhere.
+- the `auth` module - user authentication.
+- the `email` module - templates and utilities to render and send HTML emails.
 - the `llm` module - models used when interacting with LLMs and storing their output (embeddings, etc.)
 - the `sql` package - table models inheriting the models defined elsewhere.
 Uses SQLModel.